AI Search Optimization for Car Dealerships: The Complete GEO Guide

 What is the revenue impact of being invisible to AI search?

-Metricus estimates a 100-car-per-month dealership loses approximately $1.75 million annually when invisible to AI search.
-That estimate assumes a certain AI referral share, average gross per unit, and compounding lost traffic, so your actual number depends on your market and volume.
+Conservative estimates suggest a 100-car-per-month store invisible to AI search is losing 2-3 units per month to competitors who show up in AI recommendations.
+Your actual number depends on your market and how aggressively nearby dealers have optimized.
 As AI search grows (referral traffic up 357% year-over-year per Similarweb), the cost of invisibility increases every quarter.

 What’s the first-mover advantage?

 Fewer than 1% of AI responses mention local dealers (Metricus).
-To our knowledge, only 2 automotive companies have llms.txt.
-About 48% block AI crawlers.
+About 13% have auto-generated bare-bones llms.txt, but nearly zero have detailed custom ones.
+Many platforms ship with AI crawlers blocked by default.
 In B2B samples, early GEO adopters have seen up to 42% traffic lifts (Contently).
 The window is estimated at 18-24 months before GEO becomes standard, similar to local SEO in 2012-2015.

 How does speed-to-lead connect to AI search?